KEEPING YOU SAFE AT CONCERTS

 EXCHANGING TICKETS: COVID-19 POLICY FOR TICKET-HOLDERS

-If you are unwell or required to quarantine or self-isolate for any reason, please contact CSO Direct as soon as possible to arrange a suitable ticket exchange for seats of equivalent value.
+If you are unwell or required to isolate or quarantine for any reason, please contact CSO Direct as soon as possible to arrange a suitable ticket exchange for seats of equivalent value.

 Tickets are non-refundable, except as specified in the Live Performance Australia Ticketing Code of Practice.
 However, if a suitable ticket exchange is not possible, the CSO will use discretion in issuing a credit note or providing a refund on a case-by-case basis – we appreciate your understanding.